uhub/awesome-actionscript-sorted/README.md

 * [AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - An implementation of Apple's Airplay written in Actionscript 3.
 * [CrossXHR](https://github.com/borisreitman/CrossXHR) - Cross Domain XHR: A drop-in replacement for XmlHttpRequest object.
 * [croqodile](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol.
 Provides a simple framework for creating distributed, multi-user flash applications.
-* [BitTube-on-Flash](https://github.com/yicui/BitTube-on-Flash) - The new BitTube system based on the Adobe RTMFP protocol
+* [as3midilib](https://github.com/heyfrench/as3midilib) - AS3 library for working with MIDI data.
+Can parse a stream of MIDI data into objects, or it can be used to connect to a MIDI socket server and receive live performance MIDI.
+It can also be used to parse MIDI files or stream them for performance syncing.
 * [as3xmppclient](https://github.com/lyokato/as3xmppclient) - AS3 XMPP client library
 * [as3-amqp](https://github.com/0x6e6562/as3-amqp) - An implementation of the 0-8 version of AMQP for AS3.
 * [AS3RtmpClient](https://github.com/LucasLorentz/AS3RtmpClient) - A proof of concept AS3 RtmpClient using sockets, based on Flazr.
+* [AS3-NTP-Client](https://github.com/charlespalen/AS3-NTP-Implementation) - AS3 NTP Client (Network Time Protocol) using Adobe AIR
+* [FUDI-as3](https://github.com/matthiasbreuer/FUDI-as3) - AS3 implementation of the Puredata FUDI protocol
+* [BitTube-on-Flash](https://github.com/yicui/BitTube-on-Flash) - The new BitTube system based on the Adobe RTMFP protocol
+* [Cuke4AS3](https://github.com/flashquartermaster/Cuke4AS3) - A BDD Cucumber wire protocol implementation for Flash ActionScript

 ### Email